Sneha-bioinfo/Sneha-bioinfo/README.md

 - 👋 Hi, I’m @Sneha-bioinfo
 - 👀 I’m interested in bioinformatics and I'm looking for learning opportunities in dry lab based projects (Bio/IT/Healthcare)
 - 💞️ I’m looking to  collaborate on bioformatics based projects.
-- 💠 My prefered programming languages are Python and R. In RDBMS I prefer MySQL.
+- 💠 I have fallen in love with linux and python.
 - 📫 You can reach out to me at snneha26@gmail.com

 <!---